-Planning Print JObs
+Planning Print Jobs

 Here we are at the beginning of a new year, so it’s a great time to talk about planning.
-Whether you are a person who likes to plan in advance, or hates to plan in advance, there is no downside to advance planning for print jobs.
-And, lucky for you, the printer actually does all the planning, you only need to get a file due date from your printer and work backwards from there to your final approval date from your client (or boss).
+Whether you are a person who likes to plan in advance or hates to plan in advance, there is no downside to advance planning for print jobs.
+And, lucky for you, the printer actually does all the planning, you only need to get a file due date from your printer and work backward from there to your final approval date from your client (or boss).

 To be clear, in what follows below, one day means one working day.
 Depending on your printer’s schedule, a work day might only be weekdays, or it could include weekends too if the print shop is running six or seven days a week.
-If your printer says 7 day turnaround does he mean Monday to Monday or Monday to Wednesday?
+If your printer says 7-day turnaround does he mean Monday to Monday or Monday to Wednesday?
 Right.
 You don’t know unless you ask.

 And NEVER, EVER tell your printer ASAP when they ask when you need it.
 Your rep has no idea what ASAP means.
 When a job hits production with no due date, that means as soon as “possible” and if there are a week of emergencies with due dates in front of your job… you guessed it.
 The unscheduled job sits.
 And sits.
 I have seen it happen too many times to count.
 A good rep will pin you down and ask you what you mean by ASAP, five days? ten days?
 Everyone has a different definition.
-A great rep will never create an expectation they cannot meet, because the difference between expectation and reality is stress.
+A great rep will never create an expectation they cannot meet because the difference between expectation and reality is stress.

 Having said that, sometimes it is helpful to have a ballpark production schedule before you agree to take on a project.
 If there isn’t enough time, do you want to work day and night on your end to meet a file deadline?
 Is overtime in the budget?
 Will your client cooperate with copy and internal approvals?
 Exactly.
 Now you know where I am going with this.